josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 Delightful.
 [Wikipedia entry for Ponyo (2008)](https://en.wikipedia.org/wiki/Ponyo).
 The literal title is _Ponyo on the Cliff_.

-The english dubs are adequate, and there is only one english dub floating around out there.
+The english dubs are great, I thought, and there is only one english dub floating around out there.
+My evaluation of at least one toddler's experience of the movie (on the first, second, n-th experience) is that she very much likes it, and it engages a lot of her imagination and enjoyment, at least in the ways we've experienced it.

 #### My Neighbor Totoro